 The standard input and outputs of the new process are connected

-to the descriptors stdin
+to the descriptors stdin, stdout and stderr.

-The close_on_exec flag is cleared from stderr
+The close_on_exec flag is cleared from stderrstdout and stdin so it's

-safe to pass in fds with close_on_exec
+safe to pass in fds with close_on_exec set.

-than we use PATH to find the process to exec.@env specifies the environment the process runs in
+true than we use PATH to find the process to exec.@env specifies the environment the process runs in

 ERRORS: Unix.unix_error.
 This function should not raise EINTR; it will restart itself automatically.